Texas does not have a state income tax, making it one of the few states in the US without such a tax.

 - Texas has sizable property taxes (and they grow as the value of your property gets higher)

-- You can expect more significant taxes on taxable goods in comparison to other states
+- You can expect higher taxes on taxable goods compared to other states.

-- No income tax sometimes means lower spendings on infrastructure and public services
+- No income tax sometimes means lower spending on infrastructure and public services.

 Is Affordable Living Better with No Income Tax

-On the other hand, a major factor like the total tax burden is the one you should take into account before moving to a state like Texas.
-Of course, it doesn’t hurt to factor in the lack of the income task, too!
+On the other hand, a significant factor to consider is the total tax burden before moving to a state like Texas.
+Of course, it doesn’t hurt to factor in the lack of income tax, as well!

-In addition to those, it’s always a good idea to consider other things like the cost of living, healthcare costs, job opportunities, and education system before deciding to relocate to Texas.
+In addition to these factors, it’s also a good idea to consider other aspects, such as the cost of living, healthcare costs, job opportunities, and the education system, before deciding to relocate to Texas.

 Once you compare those factors to your needs and budget, you should finally have your answer!